 - No Overlays On Fannie Mae and Freddie Mac Conventional Loans

 - Closings in 21 days or less on complete files

-- Over 75% of the borrowers at The Gustan Cho Team at Loan Cabin are folks who either got a last minute mortgage loan denial or are stressing over the mortgage process.
+- Over 75% of the borrowers at Gustan Cho Associates are folks who either got a last-minute mortgage loan denial or are stressing over the mortgage process.
 We take them over and close their home loans in record time.

-To qualify with a lender with no overlays or home buyers going through a stressful mortgage process with current lender, contact Gustan Cho NMLS 873293 at Gustan Cho Associates at Loan Cabin Inc. at 262-716-8151 or text for faster response.
+To qualify with a lender with no overlays or home buyers going through a stressful mortgage process with the current lender, contact us at Gustan Cho Associates at 262-716-8151 or text for faster response.
 Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays to take your mortgage inquiry and answer any questions you may have.

 This BLOG On How Do Underwriters Approve Mortgage Was UPDATED On January 12th, 2019